sizdah/Whyfi/README.md

-at the beginning of the script, there are some variable you should choose according to your hardware they are the name of ethernet and wireless you can see with the command "sudo ip link show"
+at the beginning of the script, there are some variable you should choose according to your hardware they are the names of ethernet and wireless device which you can see with the command "sudo ip link show"

 This script also changes the TTL of packets of devices connected to your laptop, so ISP can not detect them and block them